Altered state of consciousness: History of utilization of ASCs

-History of the science and theoretical-modelling
+History of scientific study

 Due to the behaviourist paradigm in psychology altered states of consciousness were dismissed as a field of scientific inquiry during the early 20th century.
 They were pathologized and merely seen as symptoms of intoxication or demonic possession.

-Their return into psychology began with Wiliam James' interest into a variety of altered states, such as "mystical experiences and drug-induced states".
+Their return into psychology began with William James's interest into a variety of altered states, such as "mystical experiences and drug-induced states".
 James' investigations into first-person-subjective-experience contributed to the reconsideration of introspection as a valuable research method in the academic community.

 The social change of the turbulent 1960s has decisively led to a change of the scientific perspective to the point that introspection as a scientific method and ASCs as valid realms of experience became more widely accepted.
 Foundations for the research have been laid out by various scientists such as Abraham Maslow, Walter N. Pahnke, Stanislav Grof and Charles Tart.
 They focused on seemingly beneficial aspects of ASCs such as their potential to "promote creativity or treat addiction".
 Rather oppressive states such as dissociation from trauma were neglected.

 The findings of the famous Good Friday Experiment by Pahnke suggest that mystical experiences can be triggered by psilocybin.
 Later investigations by Rick Doblin found that participants valued those experiences as "spiritual high points of their lives".

 In the midst of the rise of new-age subculture Stanislav Grof and others formed the new field of transpersonal psychology, which emphasized "the importance of individual human experience, validity of mystical and spiritual experience, interconnectedness of self with others and the world and potential of self-transformation".

 Abraham Maslow's research on peak experiences, as moments of "highest happiness and fulfillment", further contributed to the depathologization of altered states.

-A first summary of the existing literature was carried out by Charles T. Tart in his book Altered the States of Consciousness, which led to a more common use of the term.
-Tart coined the key terms discrete and baseline states of consciousness and thought about a general classification system for ASCs.
+A first summary of the existing literature was carried out by Charles T. Tart in his book Altered States of Consciousness, which led to a more common use of the term.
+Tart coined the key terms discrete and baseline states of consciousness, and thought about a general classification system for ASCs.
 He also called for "state specific sciences" in which researchers should do science on ASCs from within such states.

 Classification

-A classification of Altered States of Consciousness is helpful if one wants to compare or differentiate between induced ASCs and other variations of consciousness.
+A classification of Altered States of Consciousness is helpful for comparing or differentiating induced ASCs and other variations of consciousness.
 Various researchers have attempted the classification into a broader framework.
 The attempts of classification discussed in the following focus on slightly different aspects of ASCs.
 Several authors suggested classification schemata with regard to the genesis of altered states and with regard to the type of experiences: